fido-device-onboard/pri-fidoiot/demo/README.md

 # Enabling Service info transfer

-To enable service info transfer to a Device with a given GUID, following are the steps:
+To enable service info transfer to a Device with a given GUID by following are the steps below:

 1. (Optional) Insert required Service info values into the database table 'OWNER_SERVICEINFO' using the API `POST /api/v1/owner/svivalues/?id=<serviceinfo_id>&isCborEncoded=<boolean_value>`.
 More information about the same is provided in section [FIDO IoT Owner REST APIs](owner/README.md/#fido-iot-owner-rest-apis).
 If the required service info already exists in the table, go on to the next step.

 2. (Mandatory) Insert required association between the Device and Service info values to transfer using the API `POST /api/v1/owner/svi/?guid=<guid>`.
 More information about the same is provided in section [FIDO IoT Owner REST APIs](owner/README.md/#fido-iot-owner-rest-apis).
-As a referance, please see \<fido-iot-src\>/demo/owner/serviceinfo/sample-svi.csv, which says that Owner will transfer the column 'Content' of serviceinfoIds 'payload.bin' and 'package.sh', which the device will store in files named by the column 'Content' of serviceinfoids 'payload_name' and 'package_name'.
+As a referance, please see \<fido-iot-src\>/demo/owner/serviceinfo/sample-svi.csv, which says that Owner will transfer the column 'Content' of serviceinfoIds, 'payload.bin', and 'package.sh', which the device will store in files named by the column 'Content' of serviceinfoids 'payload_name' and 'package_name'.
 Additionally, the Owner transfers the command as specified in column 'Content' of serviceinfoId 'binsh-linux', to be executed by the Device.